 - You build a ‘tax-free bucket’ of money in an HSA, just like an IRA.
 The money can be invested and the growth is tax-free and withdrawals for health care are tax-free.

-- With a Traditional IRA, in 2018 you can deduct up to $5,500 per individual and $6,500 if you are over age 50.
-However, there are contribution deduction limits based on your income and whether or not you or your spouse is covered under a retirement plan at work.
+- With a Traditional IRA, in 2022 you can deduct up to $6,000 per individual and $7,000 if you are age 50 or older.
+However, there are contribution deduction limits based on your income.
+Along with whether or not you or your spouse has a retirement plan at work that covers them.
 Read more here on the deduction limits.

 - The Roth IRA also has some unique provisions.
-You can still contribute 5,500 per individual, and $6,500 if you are over age 50, but you might be limited if you make too much money.
-Those limits are x in 2018.
-However, all is not lost.
+Again, you can still contribute $6,000 per individual and $7,000 if you are 50 or older.
+DO NOT THINK you are limited if you make too much money.
 There is a strategy called the ‘backdoor Roth IRA’ that allows you to still create a Roth through a conversion process, not a contribution process.
 Read more here on how to have your cake and eat it too.

 - Both the Traditional and Roth can also be ‘self-directed’ and invested in what you know best.
 This is a classic example of something Wall Street doesn’t want you to know and I explain it in my book “The Business Owner’s Guide to Financial Freedom- What Wall Street Isn’t Telling You”.

 If you are self-employed you can bypass the whole IRA strategy and go straight to the SEP.
-This type of plan allows you to deduct up to 25% of your business net income (up to $54,000 in 2017) and take a tax deduction on the front page of your tax return.
+This plan allows you to contribute and deduct up to 25% of your business net income (up to $61,000 in 2022).
+Along with take a tax deduction on the front page of your tax return.
 You can still self-direct it and build for retirement much more quickly than with an IRA.

 Your deadline is also extended and is determined by your company’s tax filing deadline.
-If you are filing as an S-Corporation, you have until September 15th, 2018, but if by chance you are filing as a sole-proprietorship (LLC or not), you have until October 15th in 2018.
+If you are filing as an S-Corporation, you have until September 15th, 2023.
+However, if by chance you are filing as a sole-proprietorship (LLC or not), you have until October 18th in 2023.